Fable3/CarND-Path-Planning-Project/README.md

 The `delta_t0` here is the timestamp of the end of our used previous trajectory, so the trajectory calculation starts at this timestamp in the near future.
 Except for startup, it's 0.2, which is also the minimum reaction time of the system.

-`LimitSpeed` is called for the car we're following, or both, if there're 2 of them.
+`LimitSpeed` is called for the car we're following, and also for the next car ahead in target lane during lane change.
 Based on the distance and speed difference, a target speed and target time is calculated.

 `SpeedController` is for handling a simple speed profile.
 A target speed is reached at a target time, linearly changing speed over time, and that speed is maintained after that.
 It's set up with the `LimitSpeed` output and used by `TrajectoryBuilder`.